 (3-0-3).
 Develops problem-solving skills using algebra and trigonometry through the study of elements of kinematics (motion in one and two dimensions) and dynamics (Newton's laws, momentum, work and energy).
 Required for science and engineering students with an insufficient background in physics.
-Students are allowed to repeat a preparatory course up to Sophomore I standing (less than 45 credit hours).
+Students are allowed to repeat a preparatory course up to sophomore I standing (less than 45 credit hours).
 Available to Achievement Academy/Bridge Program students approved by the Achievement Academy director.
+Credit hours will not count in the earned hours, and grades earned in this course will not count in the grade point average.